 This year, I started early to organize my ornaments and readings - not quite so handmade, but neat and tidy and that makes me happy.

 1. I bought an ornament storage box from Lowes.
 We now have two sets of ornaments, so I wanted a way to organize the ornaments by day - and easily see if we're missing something.
 This box has 48 compartments, so I put two days in the first four compartments to make room for 52.
 I wrote the numbers in the compartments with a gold pen.
 We'll keep the box under the tree (once we have a tree!).

 We keep the book in a basket in the living room with our other read alouds and nativity books, and my Old Testament timeline in a plastic sleeve.
-We try to read at night during dinner, but don't sweat it if we get behind.
-I'm so grateful for all of the people who organized the Jesse Tree and readings in the first place!
+We try to read at night after dinner, but don't sweat it if we get behind.
+I'm so grateful for all of the people who organized the Jesse Tree ornaments and readings in the first place!

 These organizers aren't necessary, of course, but now they're done - they make my fast a bit simpler and prettier - and maybe they'll make next year easier, too.
 So hopefully I can continue to move through the fast a bit more quietly now.